 3. You don’t need to make big bluffs.

 Just bet for value.
-Big bluffs are part of your strategy for cash games.
-Of course they are, even if you don’t do it very often.
+Big bluffs are part of your strategy for cash games, even if you don’t do it very often.
 They’re supposed to be.

 You’re going to pull them off when you have a very good read on your opponent.

-There are enough poor players that you can see incredibly profit simply from letting them make their own mistakes.
+There are enough poor players that you can see incredible profit simply from letting them make their own mistakes.